hstreamdb/docs/docs/en/guides/reader.md

 to any records in the stream, more precisely, any records from a specific shard in the stream, and it does not require or rely on subscriptions and will not send any acknowledgement back to the server.
-Therefore, the reader is helpful for the case that requires better flexibility or rewind of data reading.
+Therefore, the reader is helpful for the case that requires better flexibility or rewinding of data reading.

 When a user creates a reader instance, it is required that the user needs to specify which record and which shard the reader begins from.
 A reader provides